MLeidel/gptcmd/README.md

 A log of requests is kept in file _HOME_/gptcmd.log
 for Windows _USERPROFILE_/gptcmd.log

-compiled versions are offered here to use at your own risk.
+Compiled versions are offered here to use at your own risk.

 ---
 **gptcmd**, **GptCLI**, and **gptcom** are basically